MARTIMM/raku-mongodb-driver/README.md

 methods.

 ## BUGS, KNOWN LIMITATIONS AND TODO

-Maybe we also need to test other versions of mongodb such as 2.6.* and provide functionality for it.
-This will make it a bit slower caused by tests on version and act on it but it is not nessesary to test in all methods.

-Mongo will also stop supporting versions lower than 2.6 in 2016 so this driver will not support lower versions either.

 One of the newer ways of sending commands to the server is by using database commands (Already implemented since version 2.6).
 I didn't realize that this can